Sun is Shining

 It was a hot day when we got the paintbrush out and the paint dried almost immediately upon contact with the weathered wood allowing two coats to be applied in quick succession.

 Obviously no preparation whatsoever was made to the shed’s surface before painting commenced but the finish is surprisingly acceptable.
+Need to choose a fence paint colour now.

 Rain O’er Me